jayadams011/pythonPreWork/README.md

 counted turns
 finished battleship game

+# Unit 8: Loops
+setting a loop count using <
+condition
+using and
+infinite loops
+while loops
+for loops
+string manupulation
+looping trhough lists
+looping over a dictionary
+zip function to zip lists together for /else loops

 If you don't have one already, create a repository in your Git Hub account for prework.
 Create or modify a branch for this repository called codecademy.
 Create a README.md file describing the repository and the work you're putting into it.
 Push to this repository your code from the following CodeCademy assignments: